eih/inan.pw/readme.md

 into the directory.
 Run `hugo serve` to run a local copy. `hugo` command builds and puts everything into `public` directory.

-**Note:** There are some static files like GPG keys that you might want to remove before you decide to use this repo.
+**Note:** There are some static files (GPG keys and `content` directory) that you might want to remove before you decide to use this repo.

 ## TODO